Agus River: Importance to humans

 The lake and the river are used for both commercial and sport fishing, as well as for recreational activities such as boating and swimming.
 The river in its entirety, however, is not navigable because the current in some areas reaches a velocity of up to thirty miles an hour.
 The NAPOCOR's hydroelectric project on the Agus River generates 70% of the electricity used in Mindanao due to the hydroelectric plants in the river and Maria Cristina Falls.
-However, the hydroelectric plants and the requisite regulatory dams have changed the fluctuations of the water level of Lake Lanao, affecting the indigenous people, producing conflicts with the local population.
+However, the hydroelectric plants and the requisite regulatory dams have changed the fluctuations of the water level of Lake Lanao, affecting the indigenous people, and producing conflicts with the local population.

 In Maranao mythology, Lake Lanao once threatened to drown the people of Sebangan with its ever-rising waters.
-The Archangel Gabriel is thought to have made the Agus river in order to drain the lake.
+The Archangel Gabriel is thought to have made the Agus River to drain the lake.

+Timoga Springs

+An Agus River tributary provides Timoga Springs with water; the springs is roughly 1 km from the Maria Cristina Falls.
+The water from Timoga Springs runs out to resorts and private swimming pools.
+The swimming pools are encircled by numerous food booths.
+The Rough Guides called the Timoga Springs "ice-cold, crystal-clear and non-chlorinated".